Bake to the roots

 Balsamic Cherry Pie

 No matter how you use cherries in a recipe, the result is always delicious.
 For this streusel cake, I first boiled the cherries down into some kind of compote.
 Many cherry pie recipes are made in a similar way.
-The cherry compote/filling then is added to the cake base and topped with streusels.
-The result can be seen here ;)
+The cherry compote/filling is then added to the cake base and topped with streusels.
+The result can be seen here.

 Cooking the cherries beforehand turns them into a nice and compact filling.
 If you add cherries as they are to a cake or pie crust and bake it, they will soften, but not be as compact.
 This always leads to problems when trying to cut the cake or pie into slices.
-The cherries will go everywhere because there is nothing really holding them together ;P
+The cherries will go everywhere because there is nothing really holding them together.

 This applies to pretty much every cake or pie that is filled with larger fruit pieces or large berries.
 Cherries, plums, peaches, etc. – if you can see that there are large cavities between the fruits while cutting them and throwing them into a bowl, you will most likely get a cake/pie that falls apart.
 If you boil fruits or berries, you will get something that is more homogenous… but make sure it’s not a runny mess.
-That won’t help either ;P Cook your filling first or cut fruits into very small pieces or very thin slices – that also helps with stability.
+That won’t help either.
+Cook your filling first or cut fruits into very small pieces or very thin slices – that also helps with stability.

 Depending on the cherries you use, you might need to adjust the amount of sugar for the filling slightly.
 Sour cherries, as the name suggests, need a little more sugar to balance out the tartness of the fruit.
 If you are already using sweet cherries, you can reduce the amount of sugar in the filling.
 Test a few of the cherries first and then decide.